instadeepai/SKAInnotate/README.md

 1. **Cloud SQL Configuration**:
    Set up the Cloud SQL instance and provide necessary details like instance name, region, database name, user, and password.

-   If you need to create a new Google Cloud SQL Instance, refer to the [Cloud SQL guide](SKAInnotate/setup/docs/setup_sql.md)
+   If you need to create a new Google Cloud SQL Instance, refer to the [Cloud SQL guide](setup/docs/setup_sql.md)

 ### Google Authentication Setup

 Set up a Google Cloud OAuth 2.0 authentication for the application and provide Client ID in setup form.
-Detailed instructions on how to do this [here](SKAInnotate/setup/docs/setup_authentication.md)
+Detailed instructions on [Authentication setup](setup/docs/setup_authentication.md)

 ### Container Image Setup